A Policy That Shuts the Door to the Future—or a Sign of Change? Harvard’s International Student Crisis and Its Impact on the Youth

 ■ “This Is a Violation of Human Rights”—Alumni Speak Out

-“This is a violation of human rights against international students.
+Patrick Harlan, a Harvard graduate and well-known entertainer in Japan, did not hide his anger: “This is a violation of human rights against international students.
 If such measures are allowed, it may discourage talented people from studying in the U.S., resulting in a loss not just for America but for the entire world.”

 Studying abroad is about much more than academics.
 It’s an opportunity for cultural exchange, collaborative research, and building lifelong international connections.
 To strip that away without warning is a blow not just to individuals but to the future of international cooperation.